18 – 19 September 2022

 Our bus takes us, slowly as speed limits are mostly 40 to 60 km an hour, to the eastern shore, along the “Russian rental property” of the Karabulan Peninsula, to the town of Karakol.
 The border with China is not that distant.
 Karakol is the provincial capital of the region and the fourth largest city in Kyrgyzstan.
 We are here to visit, among other sites, the Przhevalsky Museum.

-Nicholay Przhevalsky was a Russian explorer who died of typhoid here in 1888 while he was preparing an expedition across China to Tibet.
+Nicholay Przhevalsky was a Russian explorer who died of typhoid here in 1888 while he prepared an expedition across China to Tibet.
 Karakol was renamed Przhevalsky until locals demanded a return to Karakol in 1921.
 Stalin renamed it again in honor of the Russian explorer until the Soviets departed and all those signs were once again changed to Karakol in 1991.

 I enjoy visiting churches and mosques and Karakol has a few.
 The Russian Orthodox Cathedral was built in 1872 when the Russians were garrisoned in town.
 Destroyed later by an earthquake, it was rebuilt by 1895, mostly of wood.
 Tragically, during the anti-Russian protests in 1916, its monks were murdered.
 After utilitarian uses under the Soviets, it was restored to its original purpose as a church after 1991.

 Two quick stops were made in Karakol.
 We visited a small music school for ages 8-14.
 Music and art is supported by the state.
 Students attend three times a week after regular school.
 Another stop is made to enable us to walk through the local market.
 It features the typical array of colorful produce, breads, and clothing.
-But one could describe this as a “container market” as almost every seller is housed in old shipping containers, recycled from China.
+But one could describe this as a “container market” as almost every seller is housed in old metal shipping containers, recycled from China.
 One sees hundreds of containers used for businesses, housing, and storage.

 The Dungan Mosque is quite beautiful and gets its name from the ethnic Dungan community of northwestern China who fled religious persecution.
 In 1910, its wooden cornice and multi-tiered tower were expertly carved depicting pomegranates, grapes and other fruit.
 Again, no nails were used by the craftsmen.
 The Russians used it as a storehouse for a time but in 1947 the Muslim community took possession.
 Its blue color is stunning against the blue sky.